- PDF for offline use

 The first time you run a new version of Xcode, it installs several command line tools that are required by Xamarin.Mac.
 Additionally, you should do a clean build after updating Xcode or your Xamarin.Mac version.

-The latest version of Xamarin Studio has removed the Entitlements section from the
+The latest version of Visual Studio for Mac has removed the Entitlements section from the

 Info.plist editor and placed it in separate